cfficaurzua/P2-SDCND/writeup.md

 ### Model's Predictions

-The code for making predictions on my final model is located in the tenth cell of the Ipython notebook.

-The model correctly predicted 85% of the pictures taken.
+The model correctly predicted 85% of the pictures taken, a lot lower than the test set, but I included some images that were difficult even for a human to recognize, therefore the result is within expectation.

 Here are some results of the prediction, with the given certainty: